Mark Chamberlain

 Mark Valentine Chamberlain (born 19 November 1961) is an English former international footballer.
 He is the younger brother of Neville Chamberlain, and the father of former England international player Alex Oxlade-Chamberlain and non-League player Christian Oxlade-Chamberlain.

-He began his professional playing career with Port Vale in 1978, where he remained for four years before being sold on to rivals Stoke City, having already been selected for the PFA Fourth Division Team of the Year in 1981–82.
+He began his professional playing career with Port Vale in 1978, where he remained for four years before being sold to rivals Stoke City, having already been selected for the PFA Fourth Division Team of the Year in 1981–82.
 In 1985, he signed with Sheffield Wednesday before he moved on to Portsmouth three years later.
 He remained with "Pompey" until 1994, at which point he transferred to Brighton & Hove Albion.
 The following year, he joined Exeter City before entering into management at Fareham Town in 1997.
 Between 1982 and 1984, he won four caps for the England under-21s and eight caps for the senior team.

 Club career

 Port Vale

 Chamberlain was born in Burslem, Stoke-on-Trent, Staffordshire, to Banny and Anastasia, who emigrated to England from Jamaica in the 1960s.
 Chamberlain started his career with local side Port Vale, making his debut under Dennis Butler as a substitute in a 2–2 home draw with Scunthorpe United on 19 August 1978, aged 16.
 His full debut came on 14 April 1979 in a 3–2 win over Barnsley at Vale Park, and his first goal came two days later in a 3–2 defeat at Huddersfield Town.
 Chamberlain said: "It was a bonus too, to find the net.
 Neil Griffiths encouraged me to 'hit it', after I had nipped in before the full back, and the ball flew in."
 He turned professional the following month, having made eight appearances in 1978–79.
 Chamberlain then made eleven goalless appearances in 1979–80, whilst his brother was the club's top-scorer in what was Vale's worst season in the Fourth Division.
 He became a first-team regular from October 1980 under John McGrath and scored 10 goals in 36 games in the 1980–81 campaign.
 He was an ever-present in the 55 game 1981–82 season, also being selected in the PFA Fourth Division team and chosen as The Stars best player of the division.
 He scored eight goals during the campaign, most memorably when he stood off the pitch at Field Mill to avoid being caught offside, then returned to tackle a startled Rod Arnold and tap the ball into an empty net.
 He was the subject of a £100,000 transfer bid by Potteries derby rivals Stoke City in January 1982, which Vale chairman Don Ratcliffe described as "an insult... attempted robbery; it is a disgrace".